pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Meanwhile, My Flower was doing surprisingly well.
 I bought her a huge orchid pot engraved with the phrase *“The fragrance of plum blossoms originates from the bitter cold.(梅花香自苦寒来)”* It was definitely oversized for her, but I was confident she’d grow into it.

-*It’s you and I against the world now.*
+*It’s you and me against the world now.*

 Thankfully, the weather warmed up after the New Year.
 Within a couple of days of arriving in Shanghai, My Flower started sprouting.
 I saw one bud grew into a full leaf within a week.
 By March, she had grown two new leaves - both heart-shaped.

 I read online that when plants go too long without growing, uneven surges in auxin levels can cause unusual leaf shapes.
 I nevertheless interpreted the heart shape romantically, for I was a romantic.

 The serviced flat didn’t have a balcony and lacked natural light.
 Still, My Flower kept growing.
 I even bought her some fertiliser.
-Her canopy started filling out, and for the first time, she began to look like the Desert Roses I’d seen online.
+Her once-bare branches grew into a lush canopy, and for the first time, she began to look like the Desert Roses I’d seen online.

 My parents didn’t notice she went missing until they visited me in Shanghai a few months later.
 They said she looked “familiar”.